 Don’t completely cut fresh fruit out of your diet because you’re eating it dried, either.
 Fresh fruit is still an essential part of your diet, and you shouldn’t ignore it because you like sweeter dried fruit more.

 Additionally, your health goals and routines should also be a factor if you decide to eat dried fruit.
-If you’re trying to lose weight, you should consume more fresh fruit than dried fruit, again because of added sugar in many dried fruit snacks.
+If you’re trying to lose weight, you should consume more fresh fruit than dried fruit, again because of the added sugar in many dried fruit snacks.

 If weight loss isn’t a priority for you and you have a dedicated daily movement routine, dried fruit can help before and after physical activity.